perlindgren/vips/README.md

 | sw        |    0    |      0      |   0   |  10   |      1      |     1      |    00    |    x    |

 The load and store instructions computes the effective address using the Alu (`rs` + sig_ext(`imm`)).
 The data to store comes from the `rt` field (`b_data`).

+The corresponding implementation is found in `src/decoder.veryl`.
+A test program is found in `src/instr_mem.veryl` allong with the top level `src/vips1.veryl`.
+See List of current tests, for running the model.

 ![image](images/vips_full.svg)